 Does the father have to pay child support if not married?
 Or if he is unemployed?

-Being married or not married is irrelevant to a child support order determination, as is the question of whether you wanted the child or not.
+Being married or not married is irrelevant to a child support order determination, as is whether you wanted the child.
 Even if you made it clear you did not want to have a child, the court could order you to pay support unless you can relinquish your parental rights.

 - housing